Regina Herzlinger

-Regina E. Herzlinger (born c.1944) is an American businessperson and academic.
-She is the Nancy R. McPherson Professor of Business Administration at Harvard Business School (HBS) where she teaches the Master of Business Administration program.
+Regina E. Herzlinger (born c.1943) is an American businessperson and academic.
+She is the Nancy R. McPherson Professor of Business Administration at Harvard Business School (HBS) where she teaches courses about Innovating in Health Care in the Master of Business Administration program.
 Herzlinger was the first woman to obtain tenure or become a chair at HBS.
-She has also been the first woman on several company boards.
-Her approach has been described as fiscally conservative.
+She has also been the first woman on several public company boards.
+Her approach has been described as socially liberal and fiscally conservative.